Skip to main content

 Hanalei Bay coastlines

-You can RSVP for the UN World Oceans Day virtual event broadcast here to watch various environmental experts, decision-makers, executives,genous cunities, celebrities, and youth activists present the many ways in which we can all finally start to put the oceans first.
-This incredible lineup of speakers will cover topics such as “The Ocean as Earth’s Largest Ecosystem,” “Coastal Stewardship & Cultural Significance of the Ocean,” “Creativity as a Catalyst for Global Understanding,” and more.
+You can register for the UN World Oceans Day virtual event broadcast (on June 7) here to watch various environmental experts, decision-makers, executives, journalists, celebrities, and activists present the many ways in which we can all finally start to put the oceans first.
+From shell collections to beach meditations and ocean-inspired watercolor workshops, honor the beauty, bounty, and wonder of our aquatic ecosystems with celebrations across our sanctuaries

 1. STRAY AWAY FROM PLASTICS.